Christine Merlin: Magnetoreception

-In 2021, Merlin was credited as assisting in a research article focused on the magnetoreception of monarch butterflies.
+In 2021, Merlin was credited with assisting in a research article focused on the magnetoreception of monarch butterflies.
 While the molecular and cellular mechanisms underlying magnetic sensing has not yet been discovered, the connection to the photoexcitation of CRY proteins has been linked to both CRY1 in Drosophila and CRY2 in monarchs and humans.
 This discovery in humans and monarchs was identified due to the finding that overexpression in CRY-deficient flies restored magnetosensitivity, suggesting they perform photochemical reactions for the magnetosensitivity in the fly's cellular environment.
 In order to test reorientation using magnetic inclination in monarchs, both fall migrant monarchs and wild-type laboratory monarchs were placed in a flight simulator that manipulated different magnetic field parameters: declination, inclination, and intensity.
 It was found that both variants of monarchs did not display hyperactivity to the geomagnetic field, but both variants did display an increase in wingbeats upon reversing magnetic inclination.
 Creating a behavioral assay from this experiment led to the evaluation that the Drosophila CRY1 (dpCry1) was necessary for monarch light-dependent magnetoreception, while the Drosophila CRY2 (dpCry2) was not.
 The antennae and compound eyes were tested to see if they were necessary for light-dependent magnetoreception.
 Blocking either one of these organs with black paint led to impaired responses to ambient magnetic inclination and reversal of ambient magnetic inclination.
-This indicates that the monarch's antennae and compound eyes are necessary for magnetosensing, and that impairing one of these organs cannot be compensated by the other.
+This indicates that the monarch's antennae and compound eyes are necessary for magnetosensing, and that impairing one of these organs cannot be compensated for by the other.